What Is Hernia Surgery?

 Is hernia surgery considered serious?

 Typically, hernia surgery has been found to be very safe, rarely causing any complications.
-We will go over any potential complications during the lead-up to your surgery.
+The Sierra Pacific Surgical team will go over any potential complications during the lead-up to your surgery.
 The operation does require the use of general anesthesia, which is important to keep in mind for patients who have had adverse reactions in the past.

 How long is the recovery process after hernia surgery?